ZuhairTarif/WAVENFT/ReadMe.md

 To get started, follow the steps below:

 1. Navigate to the project directory
-2. Install the project dependencies→ npm build
+2. Install the project dependencies→ npm install
 3. Run the project→ npm start

 That's it!
 You should now be able to build and run the project successfully.
 Feel free to explore the code and make any modifications you need.